 Photo of Zaid Drabu

-Senior Associate in the Dispute Resolution Practice at the Delhi NCR office of Cyril Amarchand Mangaldas.
-Zaid focuses on international and domestic commercial disputes before courts, tribunals and regulatory forums.
-He can be reached at zaid.drabu@cyrilshroff.com
+Principal Associate in the Dispute Resolution Practice at the Delhi NCR office of Cyril Amarchand Mangaldas.
+Zaid focuses on international and domestic commercial disputes before courts, tribunals, and regulatory forums.
+He can be reached at zaid.drabu@cyrilshroff.com.

 Court’s power to partially set aside arbitral awards: An Indian perspective